C 63 Sunday 33

 One of the interesting things about paddling in a kayak on inland rivers, is that one is able to explore back waters or small creeks which large boats cannot navigate.
 On one spring morning, some years ago, Marie and I paddled out of Lake Eppalock in Victoria and up a small feeder stream.
 After a while it widened a little and there on a bank were the ruins of a settler’s house and outbuildings.

 That scene is like a parable of all our lives.
 All our materialistic building in this life has no permanence.
-Either the wreckers, or the vandals, or the passage of time will erase most of the things we imagined were important.
+Either the wreckers, or the vandals, or the passage of time, and at last the ‘Grim Reaper’ will erase most of the things we imagined were important.
 Much on which we spend enormous energy , and often wearying worry, will cease to be.

 BIG STONES !